 A typical fragmented operating model might include:

-- A CRM for accounts, contacts, opportunities, and sales activity.
+- A customer relationship management (CRM) for accounts, contacts, opportunities, and sales activity.

-- A project or PSA tool for delivery work, assignments, milestones, and tasks.
+- A project or professional services automation (PSA) tool for delivery work, assignments, milestones, and tasks.

 - A help desk system for tickets, issues, service requests, and support queues.